-The Lab produced high-profile healing art activations including:
+The Lab produced high-profile healing arts Healing Arts Atlanta: Focused on the activations including: role of the arts to heal racial divides

-Healing Arts Scotland: the Lab's first country-wide activation produced in partnership with Scottish Ballet and in collaboration with Edinburgh International The Jameel Arts & Health Lab's official Festival, the Scottish Government and website was launched, establishing it Public Health Scotland. as a global hub and valuable resource for the rapidly growing arts and health UNGA Healing Arts Week: on the sidelines community.
-In total, the Lab's international of the UN General Assembly in New York, media campaign saw a 309% increase in including a major Symposium at NYU its audience from 2023 reaching over 4.5 Steinhardt and the designation of Carnegie million people, with features in prominent Hall as the lab's inaugural Healing Arts outlets (The BBC, The Art Newspaper, Center of Excellence in collaboration with The Atlanta Journal-Constitution and The the WHO.
-Lancet).
-By the end of the year, the Lab's Healing Arts Art Basel: a global social media presence grew; Instagram partnership with the world's largest followers rose by 183% from 2023, while contemporary art fair was announced by Twitter grew by 70%.
-LinkedIn also saw Noah Horowitz (CEO, Art Basel), during a remarkable engagement, with the Lab gaining 3,000 new followers in year one.
+Healing Arts Scotland: the Lab's first country-wide activation produced in partnership with Scottish Ballet and in collaboration with Edinburgh International Festival, the Scottish Government and Public Health Scotland.

+UNGA Healing Arts Week: on the sidelines of the UN General Assembly in New York, including a major Symposium at NYU Steinhardt and the designation of Carnegie Hall as the lab's inaugural Healing Arts Center of Excellence in collaboration with the WHO.

-high profile conversation, featuring Refik Anadol (artist), Natalie Bondil (Institut du Monde Arabe) and Debbie Hilliard (Hauser & Wirth).
+Healing Arts Art Basel: a global partnership with the world's largest contemporary art fair was announced by Noah Horowitz (CEO, Art Basel), during a high profile conversation, featuring Refik Anadol (artist), Natalie Bondil (Institut du Monde Arabe) and Debbie Hilliard (Hauser & Wirth).

-s Healing Arts Atlanta: Focused on the

-role of the arts to heal racial divides

-and improve health equity.
-The initiative

-received an official proclamation from

-the Atlanta City Council.
+Healing Arts Atlanta: Focused on the role of the arts to heal racial divides and improve health equity.
+The initiative received an official proclamation from the Atlanta City Council.